eddiesTime/sme_app/raw_documentation.md

 The data `_title` that is held by the widget reflects the first concept.
 It is declared as `final` which means that the attribute can not be changed after it has been initialized.

 The `build()` method reflects the second concept.
-This method has to return at least one widget, which in this example is a Text Widget.
+This method has to return at least one widget, which in this example is a text widget.

-If you want Flutter to use this widget, you have to either declare it as the root of the widget tree or as part of a composition.
+If you want Flutter to use this widget, you have to either declare it as the root of the `Widget Tree` or as part of a composition.
 The following code snippet shows the latter:

 ```dart
 ...